slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'We don't look at what we look, but at what we are.' -- Fernando Pessoa*

+> *'What the human being is best at doing is interpreting all new information so that their prior conclusions remain intact.' -- Warren Buffett*

 One of the great problems with filters is our human tendency to think that what we see is all there is, without realizing that what we see is being filtered.

 Be specially careful when facing new ideas.